The Lore podcast is dedicated to finding the frightening history behind some of the world’s most famous stories, folk tales, and urban legends.

 Another story of misplaced trust is explored in this episode; however, here, it concerns misplaced trust in human laws.

-As a society, we depend on established laws to govern our behaviors and process some of the wild and unpredictable curveballs that life likes to throw our way.
+As a society, we depend on established laws to govern our behaviors and process some wild and unpredictable curveballs that life likes to throw our way.

-In order to explore this, the episode looks at the real-life story of Stephen and Jesse Boorn, who were two brothers accused of murdering their brother-in-law.
+To explore this, the episode examines the real-life story of Stephen and Jesse Boorn, two brothers accused of murdering their brother-in-law.

 One brother, Stephen, received a life sentence, while Jesse received a death sentence.